gatsbyjs/gatsby/packages/gatsby-plugin-stylus/README.md

 ### With CSS Modules

 Using CSS modules requires no additional configuration.
 Simply prepend `.module` to the extension.
-For example: `App.styl` -> `App.module.styl`.
+For example: `app.styl` -> `app.module.styl`.
 Any file with the `module` extension will use CSS modules.
+CSS modules are imported as ES Modules to support treeshaking.
+You'll need to import styles as: `import { yourClassName, anotherClassName } from './app.module.styl'`

 ### With Stylus plugins